 If you come out on top, or if you fail to win election to office, thank your opponents.

-This is unfortunately a rare thing in today’s political world and it’s hurting the process.
+This is unfortunately a rare thing in today’s political world and it’s hurting our country and our communities.

-Whether they bested you or only received five votes, they deserve to be acknowledged for being involved.
+Whether an opponent bested you or only received five votes, they deserve to be acknowledged for getting involved.

 If you lose, you should also consider making a congratulatory or concessionary phone call to the victor.

 This is not mandatory, but it is typically appropriate.

 Sometimes emotions are too raw on Election Night to make the call.

 You can always make the call the next day.